 How portable does it seem, and how does it perform with the new Delta 2?
 That’s what I am going to answer in this review.

-As always, feel free to leave a comment if you have any questions.
+As always, leave a comment if you have questions.

 EcoFlow 400W – Features And Specifications